Home

 (The map seen here shows L-shaped Hunting Lot outlined in dark blue pen, with the dotted lines depicting subdivisions, on 3 sides of the Old Bethel Church.)
 One of the original owners of this tract, Benjamin Chew (1722-1810) had once been Chief Justice of the Pennsylvania Supreme Court, had admired Hunting Lot, and once wrote about its "excellent - upland meadow."
 (Chew's son in law, Alexander Wilcocks [1741-1801] was prominent in Philadelphia, as a lawyer, judge and recorder of deeds.)

-When the Minerd farm estate was sold off in the 1850s and '60s, the extra 67 acres were sold as part of the parcel.
-This may have been due to poor land surveys common in that era.
+When the Minerd farm estate was sold off in the 1850s and '60s, the extra 67 acres were included in the sale as part of the parcel.
+This error was due to poor land surveys common in that era.
 To measure land boundaries, surveyors carried special chains through forests and fields.
 Maps were drawn by hand.
 Officials had to make detailed calculations and compute all the angles of the property before they could arrive at an acreage figure.
 The primitive equipment contributed to the lack of accuracy.

 The large farm played an important role in the Minerd family's growth and development.
 As the older sons grew into manhood, they built homes on different sections, knowing they would eventually purchase them outright.
 They did some creative "gerrymandering" with the subdivision boundaries so each could share a portion of the precious flat meadow.
 Four generations lived there between 1837 and 1867, when the last parcel was sold out of the family.
 In 1851, at the heyday of the family's habitation of the farm, about 35 family members lived in various dwellings within its broad boundaries.
 The location of the Minerds' large farm has been identified today using an analysis of old deeds and an examination of ancient maps and assessment surveys.

-Jacob was a farmer and distiller.
-In religion, he and Catherine were members of the Christian Church of Turkeyfoot.
+In religion, Jacob and Catherine later in life became members of the Christian Church of Turkeyfoot.
 The congregation also was known as the Disciples of Christ, founded in 1830 by Rev. Alexander Campbell, seen here.
 (What faith the Minerds practiced before then is unknown.)
-A 1916 article in the Christian Standard reports that the pastor of their church was Herman Husband, whose wife Rachel (Younkin) Husband was one of Catherine's cousins.
-Herman "planted" the church "and ministered to it till 1843, when he moved to Illinois....
+A 1916 article in the Christian Standard reports that the pastor of their church was Harmon Husband, whose wife Rachel (Younkin) Husband was one of Catherine's cousins.
+Harmon "planted" the church "and ministered to it till 1843, when he moved to Illinois....
 The church he left in Pennsylvania continued for many years, ministered to by Aaron Schrock and others, until it was absorbed in the Centerville Church."
-(Note Campbell's shaven upper lip, a style worn by several of Jacob and Catherine's adult sons.)
+(Note Campbell's shaven upper lip, a style worn by several of Jacob and Catherine's adult sons as well as nephews.)

 The Disciples had no creed but Christ, based solely on doctrines found in the New Testament.
 Their custom was to partake of Communion at each Sunday service, and adult baptism was by immersion.
 In his will, dated February 1842, Jacob wrote a few of the only known words attributed to him: